 - Communication/publicity issues.

-- Eastern Councillor prepares three Newsletters (generally September/October, January/February, June/July) to include society reports and news, information on CSSS Awards, and Election information/results.
+- Eastern Councillor prepares three Newsletters (generally January/February, June/July, and September/October) to include society reports and news, information on CSSS Awards, and Election information/results.

 - Western Councillor oversees CSSS WebPage and ensures information correct and up-to-date; including coordinating revisions with a web designer, and updating the CSSS Wikipedia page.

 DUTIES OF CSSS GRADUATE STUDENT REPRESENTATIVE

-The Graduate Student Representative (student studying in some aspect of soil science), provides liaison between the Society and active or potential graduate student members of the Society.
-The position will alternate between candidates from eastern and western Canada.
+The Graduate Student Representative provides liaison between the Society and active or potential graduate student members of the Society.
+The position should alternate between candidates from eastern and western Canada.

-- Participate in Council activities and vote on all motions brought to Council.
+- Participates in council activities and vote on all motions brought to Council.

-- Help to co-ordinate and plan student activities at the Annual Meetings.
+- Helps coordinate and plan student activities at the annual meetings.

-- Provide student news for each publication of the CSSS Newsletter.
+- Provides student news for each publication of the CSSS newsletter.

-- Provide input as needed to Society publicity material.
+- Provides input as needed to society publicity material

 DUTIES OF CJSS EDITOR ON CSSS COUNCIL